-- Using a vegetable peeler, peel off 3 strips of the orange zest and put the strips into the saucepan.
+- Using a vegetable peeler, peel off 2-3 large strips of the orange zest and put the strips into the saucepan.
 Cut the orange in half and squeeze half of the juice into the pan, too, about 1/4 cup.

 - If you're using a vanilla bean, use a sharp knife to cut open the vanilla bean lengthwise, then use the back of the knife (the blunt edge) to scrape out the black seeds.
 Put the seeds and the pod into the pan along with the maple syrup.
 Otherwise, add the vanilla bean paste now.

-- Bring to a low boil, then reduce the heat and let it simmer for 35-45 minutes until the cranberries have cooked down and become saucy and thick and the flavors have incorporated throughout the sauce.
+- Bring to a low boil, then reduce the heat and let it simmer for 15-20 minutes until the cranberries have cooked down and become saucy and thick and the flavors have incorporated throughout the sauce.
 Smash any whole berries toward the end of simmering.

 - Taste, and add a little more sweetener if you think it needs it.
-I used 8 Tablespoons total.
+Add vanilla extract now, if you're using it.

 - Remove from the heat and let it cool before transferring it to a lidded container.
 Chill until ready to use.